Randy Arozarena Player Props: Rays vs. Padres

 Randy Arozarena At The Plate

-- Arozarena has 69 hits this season and a team-best OBP of .403.
+- Arozarena leads Tampa Bay with an OBP of .398 this season while batting .280 with 41 walks and 43 runs scored.

-- He ranks 28th in batting average, seventh in on base percentage, and 29th in slugging among the qualified hitters in MLB.
+- He ranks 37th in batting average, eighth in on base percentage, and 39th in slugging among qualified hitters in MLB.

-- Arozarena has reached base via a hit in 47 games this season (of 69 played), and had multiple hits in 19 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.